zoot101/snapraid-daily-hooks/README.md

 echo "This is a sample SnapRAID command logfile showing an error" > test_file2.txt
 ```

-Next call the hook script directly exactly how **snapraid-daily** will call it - where
+Next call the hook script directly exactly how **SnapRAID-DAILY** will call it - where
 the 1st argument is what would be the email subject, the 2nd is what would be the
 email body, and the 3rd (if present) is the logfile of the command that generated
 the error.